Students and early career IPVS members – this is for you!

 IPVS Early Career Recognition Award

 The IPVS Early Career Recognition Award aims to recognize promising early career researchers in basic science, clinical science, and public health.
-It will be awarded at each IPVC to up to three selected candidates (one award per track) that have distinguished themselves by the excellence of their papillomavirus research.
-Selected candidates must also be moving forward to scientific independence.
 This award will be a platform for early career researchers to further evolve their professional career.
 This is NOT a monetary award and is not planned to finance any training or research.
+This year, it will be awarded to up to two selected candidates that have distinguished themselves by the excellence of their papillomavirus research.
+The two categories are as follows:

 ELIGIBILITY CRITERIA